Georgia in the American Civil War: Secession

-Later that month, after South Carolina became the first state to issue an Ordinance of Secession, celebrations broke out in Savannah, Georgia.
-The following month, in January 1861, the Georgia Secession Convention issued its own ordinance, in which it outlined the causes that motivated the state to declare its secession from the Union.
-The ordinance cited the views of U.S. president-elect Abraham Lincoln and that of the Republican Party against "the subject of African slavery", anti-slavery sentiment in northern free states, and perceived support among northerners for equality for African Americans as reasons for Georgia's declaring of secession:
+Later that month, following South Carolina's ordinance of secession, celebrations erupted in Savannah, Georgia.
+In January 1861, the Georgia Secession Convention issued its own ordinance, citing the Republican Party’s anti-slavery platform and perceived Northern support for Black equality as key reasons for secession:

 The people of Georgia having dissolved their political connection with the Government of the United States of America, present ... the causes which have led to the separation.
 For the last ten years we have had numerous and serious causes of complaint against our non-slaveholding confederate States, with reference to the subject of African slavery. ...
-The party of Lincoln, called the Republican party, under its present name and organization is of recent origin.
-It is admitted to be an anti-slavery party ... anti-slavery is its mission and its purpose. ...
-The prohibition of slavery in the territories, hostility to it everywhere, the equality of the black and white races ... were boldly proclaimed by its leaders, and applauded by its followers. ...
-The prohibition of slavery in the territories is the cardinal principle of this organization. ...
-These are the men who say the Union shall be preserved. ...
-Such are the opinions and such are the practices of the Republican Party ... if we submit to them, it will be our fault and not theirs.
+The party of Lincoln ... is admitted to be an anti-slavery party ... anti-slavery is its mission and its purpose. ...
+The prohibition of slavery in the territories, hostility to it everywhere, the equality of the black and white races ... were boldly proclaimed by its leaders ...